 First, abandon the idea of a single "annual appeal."
 Asking for money is no longer a once-a-year activity.
 In fact, donors expect you to ask more often (and

 they respond when you do!), so don't wait until this time next year to ask again.

 Second, consider these numbers from

-Roger Craver, author of Retention Fundraising.
+Roger Craver, author of the book Retention Fundraising.
 According to Craver, the average nonprofit has:

 - a 60-70% chance of obtaining additional contributions from existing donors

 - only a 20-40% chance of securing a gift from a recently lapsed donor

 - less than a 2% chance of receiving a gift from a prospect